casangi/casadocs/docs/tasks/task_imstat.rst

 .. _Description:

 Description
-   imstat task: Displays statistical information from an image or image region

    Many parameters are determined from the specified region of an image.
 The region can be specified by a set of rectangular pixel coordinates, the channel ranges and the